 Documents of the Reformation

 The National Archives holds an enormous collection of records that document the process and impact of the Reformation, from the state administration of the dissolution of monasteries to the personal professions of faith found in wills.
 In this session one of our specialists will introduce you to the key series for researching the topic and provide advice on searching and accessing the records.
 The session will also allow you to test your palaeography and Latin skills through working with original documents.

 Remembering the Reformation team, ‘Highlights of the Remembering the Reformation web resource and possible uses in the classroom’

 In this session we will introduce and lead you through ‘Remembering the Reformation’, a major public digital exhibition (https://exhibitions.lib.cam.ac.uk/reformation/) created by a team from the Universities of Cambridge and York.
-With over 130 items, including documents, images and objects, it is a resource that aims at helping its viewers to understand the ways in which ‘the Reformation’ became an object of memory in the centuries that followed Martin Luther’s attack on the Catholic Church.
+With more than 130 items, including documents, images and objects, it is a resource that aims to help its viewers to understand the ways in which ‘the Reformation’ became an object of memory in the centuries that followed Martin Luther’s attack on the Catholic Church.
 Led by the team that curated the exhibition, we will be looking together at this range of exciting and often unique exhibits and discussing ways that it could be used in the classroom.